- Outdoor Recreation

 - Plan Your Trip

 Winter lasts a long time in Big Sky Country.
-As winter sets in and the snow starts to stack up, the roads of Montana can become hazardous.
+As winter sets in and the snow starts to pile, the roads of Montana can become hazardous.
 If you have an unexpected emergency, you’re going to want to have a winter survival kit for your car.

 Cars Off The Road On Lone Mountain Trail | Photo: D. Lennon